vanbako/henad/processors/amber/design/opcodes/opclass1.md

 |---|---|---|---|
 | x | - | x | - |

+Note

+- Flags are updated only when the effective rotation amount `imm5` is non-zero; if the amount is zero the operation is a no-op and flags are unchanged.

 - ## SHRui #imm5, DRt

 | operation    | µop              | isa                  |